hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  #### 5
  # Teaching Frustration, not enough pins!

-This is not necessaryily to do with machine learning but whenever students start working on their own projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.
+This is not necessaryily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.

  # My solution:
- A. use the Arduino Portenta potentially 160 pins
+ A. use the Arduino Portenta with 28 pins and potentially up to 160 pins
  <img src="https://user-images.githubusercontent.com/5605614/189020875-c7431f79-9102-471d-84c2-6b2657078268.png" width="400" />

  Note: I am working on a pcb to allow access to all 160 pins witout using the Arduino Breakout Board.

  B. Use multiple microcontrollers connected by Serial: UART, I2C, or SPI

-4 x $5 XIAO all running tensorflow Sine Hello World program
+Example of 4 x $5 XIAO all running tensorflow Sine Hello World program
 <img src="https://user-images.githubusercontent.com/5605614/189020637-6917686b-3847-427f-87ee-94a82ee7a398.png" width="400" />

 #### 6
-# Teaching Frustration, low power connectivity
+# Teaching Frustration, BLE low power connectivity
 For the Nano 33 Ble Sense in my opinion BLE is frustrating to code as you must know or discover hash numbers for everything you wish to do.
 Note: Cellular and WiFi typically use a lot of electrical power, but they are both still a viable solution for microcontrollers with large batteries or electrically connected.